USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/globus.md

 ## Copying data
 1. The two panels represent the two systems that you want to copy data between.
 You will need to select a Collection for each panel and possibly authenticate.
   * Click in the "Collection" box on one of the panels.
 A selection page will appear.
 Recent collections will be listed under the "Recent" tab.
 Click on the other tabs to see collections that you've bookmarked, created, or have been shared with you.
 In any of these tabs, you will also see the "Get Globus Connect Personal" button.
-See below for [how to set up Globus Connect Personal on your local machine](#globus-connect-personal) to transfer data to and from your local machine.
+See below for [how to set up Globus Connect Personal on your local computer](#globus-connect-personal) to transfer data to and from your local computer.
   * If you see your desired collection in the "Recent" tab, click it and continue.
 If you do not see your desired collection, start typing the name in the box at the top.
 When your collection appears, select it.
     * Type or select "SCINet-Ceres" for Ceres, "SCINet-Atlas" for Atlas, or "SCINet-Juno" for Juno.
     * If authentication is required for the selected collection, click "Continue" and then your SCINet-associated identity (i.e., scinet_username@scinet.usda.gov) to reauthenticate.